 The SelectLink bus is especially suited to applications that stream large amounts of data from one FPGA to another.
 Because of latency (the delay between the time data is written at the transmitter and the time it is available at the receiver), it is less effective for applications that require a response after sending just a few bytes.

-Figure 1 is a high level SelectLink block diagram.
 Figure 2 is a conceptual diagram of the SelectLink communications channel, depicting the "virtual" FIFO that the user sees between the FPGAs.